ruslan-yeromin/sign-up-component/README.md

-# 🌟 Responsive Registration Form Component
+# 🌟 Responsive Sign-up Form Component

-  This project features a fully responsive registration form component for a React and Next.js application.
+  This project features a fully responsive sign-up form component for a React and Next.js application.
 On PC, the form appears as a modal window, while on mobile phones, it slides up as a drawer that can be closed with a swipe.
 The project also supports a dark theme for better user experience.

 ![Demo Video/GIF](assets/demo.gif)